mxplusb/project-donut/README.md

 ### Note

 `repo` is designed to use Gerrit, and thus it uses cherry-picking commits back into `master`.
 When you run `repo sync` on an existing workspace, it will overwrite (or fail, depending) your local changes not in the master branch.
-If you aren't interested in Gerrit (which is fair, I like it), then just run `repo sync -n`, which just fetches changes; merging is then on you as a user.
+I would highly recommend reading the `repo` help documents to find a strategy which works for you if you do not want to use Gerrit.
+This manifest is not configured for Gerrit, but I am open to it due to time constraints on a distributed team.
+Or we can just extend repo to use Github as the review platform.
+Either works for me. :D